-Jammed Worm Gear - 2014 era Drive Units
+Jammed Worm Gear

-The tolerances of the worm bearings were a bit too tight for a period.
+The tolerances of the worm bearings were a bit too tight for a period (most around 2014).
 Okay in our shop when tested but once exposed to either heat or water/humidity the plastic expands - enough to cause the Worm to be difficult to move.